EtienneLamoureux/TQVaultAE/CONTRIBUTING.md

     + [Pull requests](#pull-requests)

 ## Style and format
 TQVaultAE follows the standard C# format and import order.
 Refrain from submitting white-space changes mixed-in with your functional changes.
+**N.B.**: Braces are mandatory.

 ## Contributions
 ### What to work on